bernardellimyckael/Milestone-Project/README.md

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 1. [Font Awesome:](https://fontawesome.com/)
-    - Font Awesome was used to get the icon to be the website's favicon.
+    - Font Awesome was used to get the icon to be the website's favicon and icons throughout the website.
 1. [jQuery:](https://jquery.com/)
     - jQuery came with Bootstrap to make the navbar responsive.
 1. [GitHub:](https://github.com/)